 The country’s prosperity and well-being are linked to the strength of its resource economy, and also its natural environment.
 Climate change initiatives should take into consideration the economic importance of sectors such as energy (oil and natural gas), agriculture, fisheries, water resources, forestry, and mineral resources.

 Pros: Federal, State, and Local Governments play a vital role in protecting the environment.
-But for the government to work effectively, citizens must also participate.
-The federal government encompasses laws to protect human health and the environment and comes up with regulations to enforce those laws.
+But for the Government to work effectively, citizens must also participate.
+The federal Government encompasses laws to protect human health and the environment and comes up with regulations to enforce those laws.

-Cons: Canada has singled out air pollution as a major concern as it affects wildlife, vegetation, soil, and water.
+Cons: Canada has singled out air pollution as a significant concern as it affects wildlife, vegetation, soil, and water.
 The government agency has said air pollution from urban areas causes acid rain and contributes to climate change.